10 min read

 - The Emotional Impact: "Let me in."

-When Elena assesses his shoulder, she isn't just fixing a joint; she is proving to a fiercely guarded man that she handles his brokenness with care.
+When Elena assesses his shoulder, she is not just fixing a joint.
+She is proving to a fiercely guarded man that she handles his brokenness with care.
+The psychology behind his stoicism is what makes the medical vocabulary land: clinical distance is the only emotional register he trusts.

 The Journalistic Translation (Verbal Boundaries)